martinjthompson/stm32l053-discovery-demo/README.md

 - by perorming the last point you should already have a Debug configuration under *Run > Run Configurations...*
 - execute it to start a GDB Debug session

+## Add general Project for stm32cubel0
+- to easily inspect any files under the stm32cubel0 firmware folder do...
+- *File > New > Project... > General Project  [Project Name: 'stm32cubel0']*

+## Create your own projects based on this
+- Copy the project in eclipse
+- add other stm32cubel0 source files you wish (by copying if you want to modify them otherwise by drag and drop and link)
+- add missing Includes under  project settings *C/C++ General > Paths and Symbols...
+[Includes]*

 ## How did I build this project and how could you the same for other STM32Cube Project